threefoldtech/playground/docs/user_stories.md

 ### Acceptance Criteria

-    - After deployment, user can delete all deployments or any specific deployment.
+    - After deployment, user can delete all deployments or any specific deployment from the 'Deployment List' at the bottom.
+    - User can also delete them from 'Contracts' and 'Deployments' in 'My Account'.
 ---
 ## Scenario 10